wandersoncferreira/appa/README.md

 # appa
-Appa is a test runner for `clojure.test`
+Appa is a test runner for `clojure.test` which allow you to annotate tests with `^:parallel` and `^:dedicated` metadata to run the specified test in a ThreadPool in parallel or in a dedicated ThreadPool by itself.

+Tests not specified are run sequentially in a single dedicated ThreadPool.

+See `demo/appa-demo` for a usage example.

 # Prior attempts